 4. Social Media Audience by Platform

-Youtube dominates the social media space, with about 73% of adult users using it.
-Moreover, about 91% adult users aged 18-29 are engaged in the video-sharing platform.
+YouTube dominates the social media space, with about 73% of adult users using it.
+Moreover, about 91% of adult users aged 18-29 are engaged in the video-sharing platform.
 Facebook closely follows with 68% of adults using the platform, and Instagram with about 35%.
 Other platforms such as Pinterest, Twitter, and LinkedIn are popular among a quarter of the total adult social media users.

 5. Frequency of Using Social Media Sites

-More people seem to have made Facebook a habit as the social media network leads the frequency of people visiting it on a daily and weekly basis.
+More people seem to have made Facebook a habit as the social media network leads to the frequency of people visiting it on a daily and weekly basis.
 Snapchat also comes in second place, with 60% of users checking it daily, while Twitter seems to be taken for granted, with about 29% of Twitter users checking the platform “less often”.

 6. Millennials Dominate Social Media